kevin-tofu/motpy/README.md

-# motpy - simple multi object tracking library
+# motpy-smoother - simple multi object tracking library

 Project is meant to provide a simple yet powerful baseline for multiple object tracking without the hassle of writing the obvious algorithm stack yourself.
+The original repository is here. <https://github.com/wmuron/motpy>
+This is a forked projectry from the above project.
+The difference between this repo and original is that this repo is including KalmanSmoother which is assuming not real-time processin to get fine results.
+See smooth_coco_video.py as example.

 ![2D tracking preview](assets/mot16_challange.gif)